 (Offered as ENGL 117 and EUST 117.) [before 1800] Knights, monsters, quests, and true love: these are the things we associate with King Arthur and tales of his court.
 Why has Arthurian literature proved so enchanting to centuries of poets, novelists, and recently, filmmakers?
 In this introductory English course, we will read and watch Arthurian legends from Chaucer to Monty Python, examining the ways in which they have been represented in different eras.
 Beginning with the historical foundations of the King Arthur legend, we will examine how it blossomed and took form in later eras.
 Our focus will be on close literary and visual analysis of British, American, and French (in translation) versions of these legends.
 We will also discuss what cultural forces lie behind the popularity of Arthurian legend in certain eras: later medieval England and France; the Victorian era; and twentieth-century England and America.
 There will be frequent writing assignments and presentations, as well as a final creative project.

 Open to first-year students and sophomores.
 Limited to 15 students.
 Fall semester.
-Professor Nelson.2015-16: Offered in Fall 2015
+Professor Nelson.2022-23: Not offered

 In 1852, Karl Marx observed that “The tradition of all dead generations weighs like a nightmare on the brains of the living.”
 Modernism–the aesthetic response to the experience of modernity–can be understood as a way to cast off that nightmare through the revolutionary force of the new.
 In this course, arranged around thematic clusters such as The City, Alienation, Primitivism, The New Woman, War, Speed, and Consciousness, we will range widely through European and Anglo-American writers, painters, musicians, and filmmakers from the late nineteenth through the early twentieth centuries as we look at the explosion of styles and approaches that characterize modernism in all its dazzling vivacity and disruption.